Pedro (footballer, born 1987): Lazio

 On 19 August 2021, Pedro joined Roma's Derby della Capitale rivals Lazio on a two-year contract having been omitted from new Roma manager José Mourinho's squad for their pre-season fixtures.
 He became the first player since goalkeeper Astutillo Malgioglio in 1985 to move directly between the two clubs.
 On 21 August, he made his debut in a 3–1 win against Empoli, and scored his first goal against Roma on 26 September, becoming only the third player to score for both clubs in the Derby della Capitale.
 On 7 March 2023, he scored a goal in a 2–1 defeat against AZ Alkmaar in the Conference League round of 16, to become the first player to score in the knockout stages of all three existing European competitions.

 On 25 July 2023, he extended his contract with Lazio for the 2023–24 season.
 On 4 October 2023, he scored his first Champions League goal with Lazio in the 6th and final minute of stoppage time in a 2–1 away win over Celtic.

 Finished the 2024–25 season as the club's joint top-scorer across all competitions with 14 goals alongside Valentín Castellanos and extended his contract for one more year.
+On 7 January 2026, he scored from a penalty in the stoppage time of a 2–2 draw with Fiorentina, becoming the oldest goalscorer for the club, aged 38 years and 163 days, surpassing the previous record of Miroslav Klose.
+Later that year, on 21 May, he announced his departure from the club by the end of the 2025–26 season.
+Two days later, he scored a goal in a 2–1 victory over Pisa in his final match with the club.
+Finished the season as club's joint top-scorer across all competitions for a second year in a row.